Higashi-Kanazawa Station

 Higashi-Kanazawa Station (東金沢駅, Higashi-Kanazawa-eki) is a railway station on the IR Ishikawa Railway Line in the city of Kanazawa, Ishikawa, Japan, operated by the third sector railway operator IR Ishikawa Railway.

 Lines

-Higashi-Kanazawa Station is served by the 17.8 km IR Ishikawa Railway Line between Daishōji and Kurikara, and lies 2.6 km east of Kanazawa.
+Higashi-Kanazawa Station is served by the IR Ishikawa Railway Line between Daishōji and Kurikara, and lies 2.6 km east of Kanazawa.
 Through trains to and from the Ainokaze Toyama Railway Line and JR West Nanao Line also operate over this line.

 Layout

 The station consists of an island platform serving two tracks, with and elevated station building located above the platform, with entrances on the east and west sides.